thomasp11/systemd-packet-capture/README.md

 ## Installation

-Copy the `packet-capture@.service` file to `/etc/systemd/system`.
+Copy the `packet-capture@.service` file to `/etc/systemd/system` and reload systemd by running `systemctl daemon-reload`.
 A packet capture can then be started on a specific interface by running `systemctl start packet-capture@<interface>`.
 The pcap files will begin to be written to `/var/tmp` in the format `pcap-<interface>-<file number>`.
 These will always start at file number 0 so restarting this will immediately begin by overwriting the first file.
 Systemd can also start this at boot time by running `systemctl enable packet-capture@<interface>`.

 ## Configuration